-Project Operator has mapped the Project Trees against the registered urban forest planting project database and determined that there is no overlap of Project Trees with any registered urban forest afforestation or reforestation carbon project.
-[Optional: enter text here with any additional details].
+Project Operator has mapped the Project Trees against the registered urban forest planting project database and determined that there is no overlap of Project Area or Project Trees with any registered urban forest afforestation or reforestation carbon project.

-Project Operator has signed the Attestation of No Double Counting of Credits and No Net Harm on [enter date].
+Project Operator has signed the Attestation of No Double Counting of Credits and No Net Harm on June 15, 2023.